Hemorrhoids Treatments with Ayurveda

 2. Operative management (Sastra chikitsa) – Application of Kshara-sutra Therapy.

-In this process hemorrhoids are tied off at its base (pedicle) by Kshara-sutra or specially processed thread with medicines.
+In this process of piles treatment in Melbourne, hemorrhoids are tied off at its base (pedicle) by Kshara-sutra or specially processed thread with medicines.
 By the principle of pressure necrosis, it prevents blood supply to the respective pile mass immediately.
 Eventually hemorrhoids shrink, shrivel up, die and ultimately fall off within 10 days, leaving some scar tissue which supports the corresponding veins in that area, preventing them to distend or bulge further.